Today's Best Tech Deals

 There’s a DRAM cache on board (an unspecified amount, likely 512MB), secondary cache to the tune of approximately 1.2 percent of capacity, and a tertiary cache that can expand up to approximately 15 percent of capacity.
 That has a lot to do with the drive’s performance, though it’s no slouch when it runs out of cache either.

-About the only outstanding physical characteristic is the logo’s heat spreader, which the company includes in the package.
+About the only outstanding physical characteristic is the heat spreader, which the company includes in the package.
 It’s unattached, but thermal adhesive is already applied so it’s an easy mod to make.
 It’s not necessary to the long-term health of the drive, but a nice touch.
+The drive is warrantied for five years and rated for 640 TBW (TeraBytes Written) for every one terabyte of capacity.

 The SX8220 Pro is available in three capacities: 256GB (currently about $75 on Amazon), 512GB (currently about $120 on Amazon), and the 1TB we tested, currently about $215 on Amazon.
 Wow.
 Note that I tested only the 1TB version, the less capacious models will have less cache and garner lower numbers.
 Speaking of which...